The Proper Way to Calculate 2020 NFL Strength of Schedule

 - See how all 32 teams rank in terms of strength of schedule using the proper calculation

 For too long we have wasted our time reading articles that use each team’s record from the previous season to calculate strength of schedule for the upcoming season.
 Stop this!
 There are far too many flaws involved in this method.

 This is how we should be calculating SOS.

-Using 2019 projected win totals, we have come up with our own strength of schedule by adding the projected wins of each team’s 16 opponents this season.
+Using 2020 NFL win totals, we have come up with our own strength of schedule by adding the projected wins of each team’s 16 opponents this season.

-Why Using Projected Win Totals for Strength of Schedule is More Accurate
+Why Using Our Strength of Schedule Method is More Accurate

 For starters, free agency, the NFL Draft, and other player/coach movement are all capable of dramatically changing a team in just one offseason – see the 2017 Los Angeles Rams under Sean McVay.